AndrewAnnex/SpiceyPy/docs/binary_pck.rst

             order shown, but steps 5-10 may be omitted.

-You may find it useful to consult the permuted index, the headers of various source modules, and the tutorials titled ``PCK'' and``\ High Accuracy Orientation and Body-Fixed frames for Moon and Earth.’’
+You may find it useful to consult the permuted index, the headers of various source modules, and the tutorials titled "PCK" and" High Accuracy Orientation and Body-Fixed frames for Moon and Earth."

 .. _solution-1: